AglaiaNorza/obsidian-vault/cybersecurity/1 - cryptographic concepts.md

 ## symmetric encryption
-Symmetric encryption (or **single-key encryption**/conventional encryption) is the universal technique for providing **confidentiality** for transmitted or stored data.
+Symmetric encryption (or **single-key encryption** / conventional encryption) is the universal technique for providing **confidentiality** for transmitted or stored data.

 Two requirements need to be met for secure use:
 1) a strong **encryption algorithm**